 The Road Home, by Jim Harrison

 Our 29th novel, chosen from The Book Exchange.
 I got this book on my kindle because I knew by the time we finished it I’d have a newborn in my arms, and that it would be a lot easier to read in kindle form.
-Our habit is to meet once a week to discuss our novels, but this summer with a new baby for me and travel plans for Lauren and Alisha, we ended up only meeting twice.
+Our habit is to meet once a week to discuss our novels, but this summer we only met twice.
+A new baby for me and travel plans for Alisha and Lauren interfered with us meeting on a more regular basis.
+We kept up the reading, and met once the book was finished.
 All of us enjoyed Mr. Harrison’s writing style.
 He has a wonderfully expressive, clear way of writing.
 The book was beautiful in it’s simplicity of plot.
 Of the three of us, I enjoyed the book the most.
 I appreciated the simplicity, but the other two would have liked more of a broad story line.

 The Devil in the White City, by Erik Larson

 Our 28th novel, both recommended by my mom and a book that had been on a list of Books I’ve Wanted to Read for a While.
 We picked it up with great eagerness and interest after the disaster of Me Talk Pretty One Day.
 “Ooh, a serial killer at the world’s fair in Chicago!”
 I enjoyed it the most of the three of us.
 Alisha and Lauren found that the architectural descriptions got long and boring.
 The book led to a lot of great discussions about inventions, mental illness, anti-social disorder, the modern world fairs and the Olympic games.

 Me Talk Pretty One Day, by David Sedaris